ElBiggus/Mantella-xVA-Synth/README.md

 *Usage*
 * On the first run you will need to select your xVA-Synth or xTTS installation directory using *File > Set xVA-Synth folder* or *File > Set xTTS folder* and locating the exectuable file.
 * Use *Mode* to switch between *xVA Synth* and *xTTS*.
 * Select a character from the list on the left (with some filtering options; see below), and their bio and other details will be loaded.
-If you've already created an override for this character you can click the *Load existing override* button to load those details instead.
+If you've already created an override for this character the details will be pulled from there, but you can click the *Load default* button to restore the original information.
 * Edit the character to your liking and click the *Save* button; this will create/update the character's Mantella override.